coddra/screanRot/README.md

 # Simple Qt screen rotation manager

-This repository is a fork of GuLinux's [ScreenRotator](https://github.com/GuLinux/ScreenRotator) with the added functionality of executing custom scripts whenever the rotation changes.
+This repository is a fork of GuLinux's [ScreenRotator](https://github.com/GuLinux/ScreenRotator).

+Extra functionalities:
+- executing custom scripts whenever the rotation changes
+- resetting rotation on recieving SIGTERM

 More on this in the [configuration](#configuration) section.

-Reads from accelerometer sensors, and rotate display according to the readings.

-Works only in X11 for now.

-Similar to the current solution implemented in Gnome, but works on all other desktop environments as well (KDE, XFCE, etc).
+Similar to the current solution implemented in Gnome, but works on all other X11 desktop environments as well (KDE, XFCE, etc).

 ## Compilation requirements